Rodents

 - Mus musculus / Rattus norvegicus

-If you notice multiple signs of rodents infestation, DIY treatments are not working, or the infestation is spreading, it is time to call a licensed pest control professional.
+If DIY treatments are not working or the rodents problem is spreading, call a licensed pest control professional.
+Most offer inspections and prompt service.

-How do I know if I have rodents?
+How do I know if I have mice or rats?